adams-zz/michaelglenadams/README.md

 See it live here:  [adams.jit.su](http://adams.jit.su)
 ================

+## Technology

 This is a personal website I designed and built from scratch.
-It is built with node express, using jade templates and twitter bootstrap for layout.
+It is built with node.js express, jade templates, twitter bootstrap, custom sprites, zocial css social icons and is hosted on nodejitsu.